-In this post, we will guide you through the whole process and cover what direct response copywriting is, how it works and why you should care about it.
+In this article, we will guide you through the whole process and cover what direct response copywriting is, how it works, and why you should care about it.
 Plus, we’ll provide five actionable examples of effective direct response copywriting.

-Direct response copywriting is a content marketing technique that focuses on creating copy to inspire a user to complete an action, in order to convert.
+Direct response copywriting is one of the many content marketing types that focuses on creating copy to inspire a user to complete an action and convert.
 This action can vary across industries.
-Examples include purchasing an item, downloading a paper, subscribing to a newsletter or signing up for a free trial.
+Examples include purchasing an item, downloading a paper, subscribing to a newsletter, or signing up for a free trial.